Editorial: Antwon Rose's killing in East Pittsburgh resonates with Detroit writer

 In recent weeks, we’ve been inundated with law enforcement being called for minor infractions such as having to prove you live in a community to swim, putting up a lemonade stand; barbecuing in a public park, selling bottled water by an 8-year-old and a youth football team, or getting thrown out of a high school graduation.

 Whether it’s the Rose incident or the next one that will dominate the news cycle, many are just fed up.
+There are too many reminders of loved one’s and friends accosted, wrongfully jailed or killed.

 That’s a part of the frustration displayed in Chicago on July 7 when thousands of protesters shut down a freeway over the gun violence that’s plaguing the poorest neighborhoods in the city.